Skip to content

 • The developments of today may have unintended consequences.

-Brave New World Short Answer Prompts
+Brave New World Test: Short Answer Questions

-47) Think about the historical context in which Huxley wrote Brave New World.
+47. Think about the historical context in which Huxley wrote Brave New World.
 Explain how the speculations of the novel reflect ONE issue from Huxley’s real world.

-48) Analyze this excerpt from Chapter 16 in terms of theme development:
+48. Analyze this excerpt from Chapter 16 in terms of theme development:

 “It’s an absurdity.
-An Alpha-decanted, Alpha-conditioned man would go mad if he had to do Epsilon Semi-Moron work–go mad, or start smashing things up.
-Alphas can be completely socialized–but only on condition that you make them do Alpha work.
+An Alpha-decanted, Alpha-conditioned man would go mad if he had to do Epsilon Semi-Moron work — go mad, or start smashing things up.
+Alphas can be completely socialized — but only on condition that you make them do Alpha work.
 Only an Epsilon… His conditioning has laid down rails along which he’s got to run.
 He can’t help himself; he’s foredoomed.
-Even after decanting, he’s still inside a bottle–an invisible bottle of infantile and embryonic fixations. …”
+Even after decanting, he’s still inside a bottle — an invisible bottle of infantile and embryonic fixations.”

-Brave New World Test Extended Response
+Brave New World Final Exam: Extended Response Essay Prompt